This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 - As discussed above, governments usually control large quantities of resources per decision-maker, and so if you can become one of those decision-makers then you can have outsized impact if you make good decisions.

-This means that even if a career in AI policy doesn’t work out, you’ll have plenty of opportunities to work on other key global problems within government, or to exit into other relevant social impact jobs.
+This means that even if a career in AI policy doesn’t work out, you’ll likely still have plenty of opportunities to work on other key global problems within government or to exit into other relevant social impact jobs.

 As mentioned above, US AI public policy roles are not just in government.
-Similar arguments on career capital and impact to those given above apply for think tanks and academia (see links for our career profiles of these options), however these options are generally more competitive.
-For US AI public policy roles in nonprofits, we discuss how well some of these arguments apply here.
-Note that none of these links discusses career capital in the context of AI.
+Similar arguments on career capital and impact to those given above apply for think tanks and academia.
+Read more about other options in our broader career review on AI governance and coordination paths.

 Your social impact in this career path is high risk, high reward